smangul1/undergraduates-in-genomics/README.md

 While the benefits of undergraduate research experiences (UREs) are recognized for undergraduates, the advantages of UREs for graduate students, post-doctoral scholars, and faculty are not clearly outlined.
 The analysis of genomic data is particularly well-suited for successful involvement of undergraduates.

 We have prepared an online catalogue of resources and published papers aimed at addressing the teaching-research divide in computational genomics.
-The catalogue was prepared for our study "Involving undergraduates in genomics research to narrow the education-research gap" [https://doi.org/10.7287/peerj.preprints.3149v1] (https://doi.org/10.7287/peerj.preprints.3149v1)
+The catalogue was prepared for our study "Involving undergraduates in genomics research to narrow the education-research gap"

-## Online Resources

 ## Published Papers